-A Radio Button in Excel also called the Options Button is used to select one of the various options.
-We have seen it on hundreds of web pages where we are asked to select an option by clicking on a small round shape next to the text.
-As soon as we select it, it gets a black dot in it (an indication that is marked).
+A radio button in Excel is also called the “Option” button.
+It is used to select one of the various options.
+We have seen it on hundreds of web pages where we are asked to choose an option by clicking on a small round shape next to the text.
+When we choose it, it gets a black dot (an indication that it is marked).

 How to Insert a Radio Button in Excel?

-To insert a radio button in Excel, we must have the ‘Developer’ tab.
-To get the same, steps are:
+We must have the “Developer” tab to insert a radio button in Excel.
+To get the same, the steps are:

-- Choose ‘Customize the Ribbon‘ from the list.
-This will open the ‘Excel Options’ Dialog box.
-On the right side, make sure checkbox for Developer tab is ticked and then click on ‘OK’.
+- Choose ‘Customize the Ribbon in Excel‘ from the list.
+It will open the “Excel Options” dialog box.
+On the right side, ensure the “Developer” tab’s checkbox is ticked, and then click on “OK.”

-To insert the radio button in excel we will choose the ‘Insert’ option in the Controls group on the Developer tab.
+- To insert the radio button in Excel, we will choose the “Insert” option in the “Form Controls” group on the “Developer” tab.

-As we can see the caption (label) for the option button is by default ‘Option Button 1’.
-We can rename this by right-clicking and choosing ‘Edit Text’.
+- As we can see, the caption (label) for the options button is by default “Option Button 1.”
+We can rename this by right-clicking and choosing “Edit Text.”

-We can also resize the Options Button along with the Grid lines of the cells.
-To do the same, ALT key is very helpful.
-While pressing ALT key, if we resize the Option Button in excel, then it is automatically adjusted along with gridlines.
+We can also resize the “option button” along with the gridlines of the cells.
+For doing the same, the ALT key is very helpful.
+While pressing the “ALT” key, if we resize the “option button” in Excel, it is automatically adjusted along with gridlines.

-As the name itself indicates, we create option/radio buttons in Excel to choose one of the various options that is why only one option button in excel is not enough.
+As the name indicates, we create option/radio buttons in Excel to choose one of the various options.
+That is why only one option button in Excel is not enough.
 We need to create more.
-That we can create using Ctrl+D or using Copy-Paste (Ctrl+C and Ctrl+V).
+For example, we can develop using “Ctrl+D” or Copy-Paste (Ctrl+C and Ctrl+V).

-There is a main feature of an Option Button in excel that if we select one, others are deselected automatically.
-How can we get to know, which one is selected?
-For this, we need to link the options buttons with a cell, where sequence number of the option button in excel is displayed and we can use this number for the different type of purpose (dynamic chart in excel, to display message etc.)
+The main feature of an option button in Excel is : if we select one, others are deselected automatically.
+So how can we get to know which one is preferred?
+For this, we need to link the options buttons with a cell, where the sequence number of the options button in Excel is displayed.
+We can use this number for different purposes (dynamic chart in excel, display a message, etc.)

-In ‘Format Control’ Dialog box, under ‘Control’ tab, please select the cell link and click on OK.
+In the “Format Control” dialog box, please select the cell link under the “Control” tab and click “OK.”

-Now the value of the C2 cell gets changed according to the option button in excel selected.
+Now, the value of the C2 cell is changed according to the options button in Excel.

-We need to cover all 5 option buttons in excel group box.
+We need to cover all 5 options buttons in the Excel group box.

-We can delete the label of the Group box using the ‘Edit Text’ contextual command, ‘Delete’ button, and resize the group box using the ALT key.
+We can delete the label of the group box using the “Edit Text” contextual command and the “Delete” button and resize the group box using the “ALT” key.

 Create Dynamic Chart Using Radio Buttons in Excel (Options Buttons)

-Suppose, we have procurement data of an organisation as below:
+Suppose we have procurement data of an organization as below:

-We need to make dynamic chart so that if user wants to view the chart based on either Production Volume or Production Cost, he can.
+We need to make a dynamic chart so that if the user wants to view the chart based on either Production Volume or Production Cost, he can.

-- We first need to copy the first column of table except ‘Total Row’ to a new range
+- We need to copy the first column of the table except the “Total” row to a new range.

-We can copy the formatting of last column of table 1 using copy and Paste Special –> Format command.
+We can copy the formatting of the last column of Table 1 using the copy and Paste Special –> Format command.

-- Now we will adjust Option Buttons in excel and wrap the location of them with Cells Borders and make font colour as white of the C1 cell so that this is not displayed to the user (User does not get confused).
-He should be shown only required information.
+- Now, we will adjust the “Option” buttons in Excel and wrap their location with cell borders and make the font color white of the C1 cell so that this is not displayed to the user (The user does not get confused).
+It should show him only the required information.

-Now whatever we select ‘Production Volume’ or ‘Production Cost’, the data in the table and chart is displayed accordingly.
+Whether we select “Production Volume” or “Production Cost,” the data in the table and chart is displayed accordingly.

 Changing Cell Background Color with Radio Buttons in Excel using ActiveX Control

-- Please copy the first radio button using Ctrl+C and paste 2 two times using Ctrl+V. You can resize the Option buttons in excel using ALT key.
+- Please copy the first radio button using Ctrl+C and paste it to the second twice using Ctrl+V. You can resize the “Option” buttons in Excel using the “ALT” key.

 Radio Button using Excel VBA

-- Double click on each ‘Radio Button in excel’ to enter into coding area and paste the following code in between the Sub procedure.
+- Double click on each “Radio Button in Excel” to insert the coding area and paste the following code between the sub-procedures.